-We have a comprehensive 3-part Psychedelic Therapy Training & Credentialing program that provides 30 hours of pre-training online lectures and 14 full days of psychedelic therapy training.
+We have a comprehensive 3-part Psychedelic Therapy Training & Credentialing program that provides online lectures and 20 days of psychedelic therapy training.
 It includes over 90 hours of psychedelic experiences in a total of 26 psychedelic therapy individual and group sessions.

 At this point it is an open joke in our program that we’re “just sitting with cannabis.”
 Psychedelic cannabis as a training tool allows us to have far more psychedelic experiences in a short period of time than other medicines would safely allow.
 Cannabis is also legal to use in many places.
-Therefore, unlike other psychedelic therapy programs, we teach skill sets and work with a medicine that is already legal in most of the United States and all of Canada.
+Therefore, unlike other psychedelic therapy programs, we teach how to work with a medicine that is already legal in most of the United States and all of Canada.
 Unlike other programs, our students can immediately begin practicing professionally as psychedelic guides.

 We’ve developed a process and designed special blends of Psychedelic Cannabis that can be used in sessions that are often indistinguishable from MDMA/psilocybin assisted psychedelic therapy sessions, as well as DMT, ayahuasca, mescaline and even 5-MeO-DMT experiences.
 The primary difference between psychedelic cannabis and other psychedelic medicines is the inherent sense of agency, as well as it’s amplified awareness of the body.
-These traits make psychedelic cannabis one of the most accessible psychedelic medicine available to help our society heal trauma and transition to a greater sense of collective wellbeing.
+These traits make psychedelic cannabis one of the most accessible psychedelic medicines available to help our society heal trauma and transition to a greater sense of collective wellbeing.